-IndigiGrow is a social enterprise, whose core focus is to sustain people, land, and culture through the propagation of native plants.
+IndigiGrow is a social enterprise, whose mission is to sustain people, land, and culture through the propagation of native plants.
 As well as, bush food and the critically endangered Eastern Suburbs Banksia Scrub.

 The organisation is based in La Perouse, the community where I grew up.
 As a result, I am extremely passionate about supporting them.

-Led by CEO Peter Cooley, a Proud man who is also from La Perouse, the team is extremely passionate about growing & reviving local endangered native plants and native edibles, as well as educating people on the wide ranging benefits of native plants.
+Led by CEO Peter Cooley, a Proud Bidjigal man who is also from La Perouse, the team is extremely passionate about growing & reviving local endangered native plants and native edibles, as well as educating people on the wide-ranging benefits of native plants.

 "Running Educational programs will ensure that the cultural knowledge of our people is understood, protected, and respected.
 This project will be a working model that shows not only urban communities how to live sustainably, but also a scalable model for regional & remote communities.
 We will retain culture & increase biodiversity and fauna habitats by replenishing many native species that are important to our culture and the local ecosystem.
 We will educate people about our plants, and break down cultural barriers through better understanding and appreciation of our native plants & bushfoods."
 Extract from IndigiGrow website